“Impressively restored and exquisitely decorated B&B, set in the old fortified walls of Beaumes-de-Venise”

 Breakfast is a truly delicious French affair, with bread and croissants from the local bakery, homemade jam and yoghurt, plus fresh fruit and juices.

-Anne can offer advice on where to eat for other meals and can make dinner reservations in Beaumes-de-Venise and nearby towns and villages.
-Her top recommendations include Le Dolium (featured in the Michelin guide), Chez Serge (a truffle bistro), and L’Oustalet in Gigondas.
+Galhia can offer advice on where to eat for other meals and can make dinner reservations in Beaumes-de-Venise and nearby towns and villages.
+Top recommendations include Le Dolium (featured in the Michelin guide), Chez Serge (a truffle bistro), and L’Oustalet in Gigondas.

 Usefully, the B&B has a kitchen with a microwave, stove and oven that you can use, as well as a small fridge.
 This means you can put together simple meals yourself and store food for picnics and snacks.

 While in the town, don’t miss the local specialties.
 Beaumes-de-Venise is known across France for its fantastic Muscat sweet wine, and the town sits on the Côtes du Rhône wine route; there are cellars to visit around the town.
 There's also an olive mill and shop in the centre of town that we loved.